outofcoffee/governor-cli/README.md

     --previousSpecFile, -p -> Previous OpenAPI specification file { String }
     --rulesFile, -r -> Rules file (always required) { String }
     --filterFile, -f -> Filters file { String }
-    --nonZeroExitCodeOnFailure, -z -> Return a non-zero exit code if rule evaluation fails --help, -h -> Usage info
+    --verboseExitCode, -x -> Return a non-zero exit code if rule evaluation fails --help, -h -> Usage info
 ```

 ### Exit code

 When Governor runs, it produces output indicating which rules pass and fail.
 By default, it will exit with status 0.
-If you'd like the exit code to reflect whether all rules were evaluated successfully, pass the `-z` flag.
+If you'd like the exit code to reflect whether all rules were evaluated successfully, pass the `-x` flag.
 In this case, if all rules pass, the exit code will be 0, otherwise it will be 1.

 This can be useful when scripting your CI/CD pipeline to cause a build or deployment to fail if rules are not satisfied.